nasa/bingo/README.md

   * Coevolution of fitness predictors

 ### Note
-At this point the develop branch is significantly ahead of the master branch.
-The develop branch is much closer to the API that will be supported in the future but is still working to bring in all the functionality of the latest release on master.
+At this point the API is still in a state of flux.
+The current release has a much more stable API but still lacks some of the features of older releases.

 ## Getting Started